What could get more expensive if Trump launches a new trade war with Mexico and Canada

 President Joe Biden kept most of those tariffs in place and added a few new ones, too.
 While leaders of the two nations continue to butt heads, US consumers have paid the price, shelling out more money on goods imported from China.

-Now Trump is focusing his attention on America’s largest and third-largest trading partners: Mexico and Canada.
-And he’s pledging something extraordinary: Come January 20, the day Trump is inaugurated, he pledged to slap a new 25% across-the-board tariff on all goods the US imports from the two nations – goods that are almost all coming across the border for free because of the Trump-negotiated US-Mexico-Canada Agreement, or USMCA.
+Now, Trump is focusing his attention on America’s largest and third-largest trading partners: Mexico and Canada.
+And he’s promising something extraordinary: Come January 20, the day Trump is set to be inaugurated, he pledges he will slap a new, 25%, across-the-board tariff on all goods the US imports from its closest neighbors — goods that are almost all coming across the border for free because of the Trump-negotiated US-Mexico-Canada Agreement, or USMCA.

 Translation: Brace yourself for a potential trade war that could seriously lighten your wallet.